awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-authentication.md

 To declare this entity in your AWS CloudFormation template, use the following syntax:

 You should be aware of the following considerations when using the `AWS::CloudFormation::Authentication` type:
-+ Unlike most AWS CloudFormation resources, the `AWS::CloudFormation::Authentication` type does not contain a block called "Properties", but instead contains a list of user\-named blocks, each containing its own authentication properties\.
++ Unlike most CloudFormation resources, the `AWS::CloudFormation::Authentication` type doesn't contain a block called *Properties*, but instead contains a list of user\-named blocks, each containing its own authentication properties\.

   Not all properties pertain to each authentication type; see the [type](#cfn-cloudformation-authentication-type) property for more details\.
-+ Unlike most AWS CloudFormation resources, property names use lower camel case\.
++ Unlike most CloudFormation resources, property names use lower camel case\.

 ### JSON<a name="aws-resource-cloudformation-authentication-syntax.json"></a>